Cofinal morphism of polynomial monads and double delooping: Cofinality result

 Note that for $A$ and $B$ two non-symmetric operads in a symmetric monoidal category $\mathcal{E}$ and an $A-B$-bimodule $C$, there is an obvious notion of infinitesimal left $C$-module.
-It is given by a collection of objects $E_n$ in $\mathcal{E}$ for $n \geq 0$, together with, for any order-preserving map $f: [m] \to [n]$, a map $\phi_f^n$ as in \ref{mapinfinitesimalleft} and a map $\psi_f$ as in \ref{mapinfinitesimalright}, satisfying the same axioms as in Definition \ref{definitionweakbimodule}.
+It is given by a collection of objects $E_n$ in $\mathcal{E}$ for $n \geq 0$, together with maps as in \ref{mapinfinitesimalleft} with $k=n$ and maps as in \ref{mapinfinitesimalright}, satisfying the same axioms as in Definition \ref{definitionweakbimodule}.
 Similarly, one has a notion of infinitesimal right $C$-module.
 Also note that $C$ is an infinitesimal $C-C$-bimodule, and so in particular, an infinitesimal left and right $C$-module.